About Kununurra in the Kimberley in Western Australia

 It harbours a large variety of flora and fauna, contains wetland

-areas and provides a water frontage to the town, many small farms
+areas and provides a water frontage to the town, many small

-the landing field for float planes.
+and is the landing field for float planes.

 Celebrity Tree Park

-During Kununurra's short history, the Ord Irrigation scheme has
+During Kununurra's short history, the Ord Irrigation scheme

-have all planted trees here.
+Butler have all planted trees here.

 Lily Creek Lagoon